DeePBluE666/DeePBluE666.github.io/_publications/Multi-Scale DenseNet-Based Electricity Theft Detection.md

 collection: publications
 permalink: /publication/Multi-Scale DenseNet-Based Electricity Theft Detection
 excerpt: '
-**Brief Introduction** : This paper is about electricty theft detection based on Mulit-scale DenseNet and accepted by ICIC2018. n this paper, we present a novel approach for automatic detection by using a multi-scale dense connected convolution neural network (multi-scale DenseNet) in order to capture the long-term and short-term periodic features within the sequential data.
+**Brief Introduction** : This paper is about electricity theft detection based on Multi-scale DenseNet and accepted by ICIC2018.
+In this paper, we present a novel approach for automatic detection by using a multi-scale dense connected convolution neural network (multi-scale DenseNet) in order to capture the long-term and short-term periodic features within the sequential data.

-**Authors** : **Bo Li**, Kele Xu, Xiaoyan Cui1, Yiheng Wang, Xinbo Ai, Yanbo Wang
+**Authors** : **Bo Li**, Kele Xu, Xiaoyan Cui, Yiheng Wang, Xinbo Ai, Yanbo Wang

-**Place** : Brighton‚ UK
+**Place** : Wuhan‚ China

 **Date** : August 15-18, 2018